Siege of Kazan

-The siege of Kazan in 1552 was the final battle of the Russo-Kazan Wars and led to the fall of the Khanate of Kazan.
+The siege of Kazan or Fall of Kazan in 1552 was the final battle of the Russo-Kazan Wars and led to the fall of the Khanate of Kazan.
 Conflict continued after the fall of Kazan, however, as rebel governments formed in Çalım and Mişätamaq, and a new khan was invited from the Nogais.
 This guerrilla war lingered until 1556.

 Background

-During the existence of the khanate (1438-1552) Russian forces besieged Kazan at least ten times (1469, 1478, 1487, 1506, 1524, 1530, 1545, 1547, 1549-1550, 1552).
-In 1547 and in 1549-1550, Ivan the Terrible besieged Kazan, but supply difficulties forced him to withdraw.
+During the existence of the khanate (1438–1552) Russian forces besieged Kazan at least ten times (1469, 1478, 1487, 1506, 1524, 1530, 1545, 1547, 1549–1550, 1552).
+In 1547 and in 1549–1550, Ivan the Terrible besieged Kazan, but supply difficulties forced him to withdraw.
 The Russians pulled back 18 mi and built the town or fort of Sviyazhsk.
 They also annexed land west of the Volga which weakened the khanate.
 The peace party agreed to accept the pro-Russian Shah Ali as khan.
 The patriotic party regained power, Shah Ali fled and Yadegar Mokhammad of Kazan was called in as khan.
 Religious leaders like Qolsharif inspired the people to a determined resistance.

-The siege
+Siege

 The Russian forces included streltsy as well as Moscow and Qasim irregular feudal cavalry, but the Muscovite artillery and sappers, both Russian and foreigners, played a vital role.
-At first they faced the Tatar garrison of Kazan, 10,000 Nogay horsemen led by the khan of Kazan, Yadegar Mokhammad, who originated from the Nogai Horde.
+At first they faced the Tatar garrison of Kazan, 10,000 Nogai horsemen led by the khan of Kazan, Yadegar Mokhammad, who originated from the Nogai Horde.
 Cheremiss units and Kazan irregular feudal cavalry had bases in forests north and east of Kazan respectively, with the stronghold of Archa as their base.
 Before the battle Russians had a fortress on the Volga, Ivangorod, later known as Sviyazhsk, some kilometres above Kazan.
 The Russian military engineer Ivan Vyrodkov had built this wooden fortress in 1551, when after the conclusion of peace, the right bank of the Khanate (Taw yağı) had passed to Russia.
 It would serve as a strong point for the capture of Kazan by the Muscovite army.

 The 150,000 strong Muscovite army under Ivan the Terrible came under Kazan's walls and laid siege to the city on August 22, 1552 (Old Style).
 Russian cannons shelled the walls from 29 August.
 Soon they smothered the fire of large-calibre Tatar cannons.
 During the period from 30 August to 6 September Alexander Gorbatyi-Shuisky defeated the inner cavalry under Yapancha and the Ar units and burned Archa.
 Andrey Kurbsky defeated Cheremis troops.
 Sappers blew up the underground way to Kazan's underground drinking-water source.